rickwassing/cicada-develop/docs/overview-pipeline.rst

 **To manually create Reject Events,**

-:ref:`follow the instructions in the next section <overview-interface-create-events>`.
+:ref:`follow the instructions in the section on how to create events <overview-interface-create-events>`.

 **To edit or delete Reject Events,**

-:ref:`follow the instructions in the next section <overview-interface-edit-events>`.
+:ref:`follow the instructions in the section on how to edit events <overview-interface-edit-events>`.

 Analysing the Dataset
 ---------------------

-Now we can start to Annotate the Epoched Metrics, and create Events.
+Now we can start to Annotate the Epoched Metrics and create Events.
 These two types of Analyses will define segments of the Dataset which are selected to calculate Statistics for.

 Annotation
 ^^^^^^^^^^